Steps to Build a Custom Skill

 Alternatively, you can build a web service for your skill and host it with any cloud provider.
 See Hosting a Custom Skill as a Web Service.

 Write the code for your skill.
-If you are using Lambda, you can code in Node.js, Java, Python, C#, or Go.
-If you are hosting your skill as a web service, you can use any programming language.
+If you're using Lambda, you can code in Node.js, Java, Python, C#, Go, Ruby, or PowerShell.
+If you're hosting your skill as a web service, you can use any programming language.

 In the developer console, update your skill with your endpoint (for instance, the Lambda ARN).